onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ### Access to Onezone

 You should have at least user-level access to existing Onezone instance before deploying Oneprovider.
-In common scenario the Onezone instance has been already set up by your organization, and you get access to it according to the organization's access policy.
+In a common scenario, the Onezone instance has already been set up by your organization, and you get access to it according to the organization's access policy.
 If you don't have such a possibility you can use our Onezone service available at [demo.onedata.org][demo] (see the [user quickstart][] section for details).
 Another possibility is deploying your own Onezone (see the [Onezone installation][] chapter).